ammarchalifah/data-eng-zoomcamp/lesson-04-airflow-pipeline/README.md

 ***

 ## Airflow
-1. The complete version uses CeleryExecutor, Flower, and Redis.
+1. The complete version uses Celery, Flower, and Redis.
 Need more effort to understand the connection between those tools.

 ## Google Cloud Storage (Data Lake)
 1. It is possible to transfer object betweek cloud storages (GCS, AWS S3, Azure Blob, etc) using Transfer Service.
 Wow cool.